Luis F. Madera

 in your children, rare virtues,

-will trace for me the path
+will outline the path

-of my toil:
+of my labors:

-When I see you
+When I see you—

-—not just gallant and alluring, but proud—
+not just gallant and alluring, but proud—

 When tears

-I will see you looking anguished,
+I will see you, anguished,

 but never defeated!